aorticweb/mcp-brag/README.md

-# MCP-RAG
+# MCP-BRAGG

 A high-performance Retrieval-Augmented Generation (RAG) system built with Model Context Protocol (MCP), providing semantic search and document embedding capabilities for AI applications.
 The embedding model and vector database all run locally and rely on open source models and libraries.

 ## Overview

-MCP-RAG is a comprehensive document processing and semantic search solution that enables AI systems to efficiently retrieve relevant information from large document collections.
+BRAG [MCP] is a comprehensive document processing and semantic search solution that enables AI systems to efficiently retrieve relevant information from large document collections.
 It combines powerful embedding generation, vector storage, and MCP server integration to create a seamless RAG experience.

 ### Key Features